 The miracle was performed through an act of obedience.
-Mary had instructed the servant to do whatever Jesus told him.
-The servant was told to fill six water pots with water, draw out, and give to the governor of the feast.
-This the servant did and the miracle was performed.
+Mary had instructed the servants to do whatever Jesus told them.
+The servants were told to fill six water pots with water, draw out, and give to the governor of the feast.
+This the servants did and the miracle was performed.
 Complete and explicit obedience took place, for the pots were filled to the brim.